 Season Tickets were vital to filling the stadium, and I created a marketing group of 100 students that would help to promote the upcoming season.
 Together, we had put together a strategy to put fans in the stadium as we went into that summer.

 We placed an assistant athletic director in charge of following through with that plan.
 I regret that to this day…

 A month into the summer, I met with the assistant athletic director to check on the progress of the season ticket program.
-Much to my surprise, nothing had been done and we were approaching the season.
+Much to my surprise, I realized that there had been no progress toward season tickets, and we were approaching the season.
 What I did next, I am not proud of …. (more…)